Ghini/ghini.github.io/_posts/2018-04-18-group-by-note.md

-That old remark by one of our German users, about grouping objects under the same Acquisition object, no, we didn't do that, we can't do that without a change in the database structure, and I am still procrastinating on that.
+That old remark by one of our German users, about grouping objects under the same Acquisition object, no, we didn't do that, we can't do that without a change in the database structure, and I am still procrastinating on database structure changes.

 But now we have something coming quite close to it, for all objects that share equally worded notes.